jgomezpe/quilt/README.md

 &nbsp;kompari.js, lifya.js, jxon.js, funpl.js and konekti.js

-&nbps;A complete wrap (including all the required libraries and quilt classes) is also available: <A HREF="https://jgomezpe.github.io/quilt/src/js/quilt_wrap.js">https://jgomezpe.github.io/quilt/src/js/quilt_wrap.js</A>
+&nbsp;A complete wrap (including all the required libraries and quilt classes) is also available: <A HREF="https://jgomezpe.github.io/quilt/src/js/quilt_wrap.js">https://jgomezpe.github.io/quilt/src/js/quilt_wrap.js</A>

 &nbsp;A web version for using quilt language is available here: <A HREF="https://jgomezpe.github.io/quilt/">https://jgomezpe.github.io/quilt/</A>